brandur/org/drafts/heroku-values.md

 My time at Heroku was easily the most valuable learning experience of my life, and I'll always remember my time there very fondly.
 So many parts of the job were such vast improvements over anywhere I'd worked before that I wanted to put at least a few of these great concepts down on paper for future reference (and hopefully re-use).

-Note that this is a compendium of values from the entire duration of my stay at the company; not all had been established when I got there, and not all were still in place when I left.
+I should add the caveat that this is a compendium of values from the entire duration of my stay at the company; not all had been established when I got there, and not all were still in place when I left.

 ## Technology